Last Updated on

 For some, the price will be appealing, but many may prefer to pay a little more for a more advanced product.
 One of the best aspects for some consumers will be the portability factor, as this means you can use your fish finder anywhere.

 Available in a range of sizes from 5-inch to 9-inch, the Lowrance Hook 2 range of fish finders is among the most high-tech on the market.
 The price will probably alert you to the fact that this product is packed with features and it does offer everything you could possibly wish for from a fish finder.

 If you want all the mod cons, but you don’t want to pay the best part of $1,000, you can opt for a smaller size.
-The 7-inch model comes in at $470, for example.
 The price of the unit reflects the technology involved and the undeniable finesse.

 Versatility: this fish finder is designed to suit every angler, and it’s ideal for all kinds of environments.
 From shore fishing and hole hopping to fishing from a boat or a kayak, you’ll only need to buy one fish finder.